-Arsenic is a naturally occurring mineral that causes bladder, lung and skin cancer, as well as harm to the skin and lungs.
-Arsenic is found in drinking water in at least 48 states, and can also contaminate food, particularly rice and rice-based products.
+Arsenic is a naturally occurring mineral that causes bladder, lung and skin cancer as well as harm to the skin and lungs.
+Arsenic is found in drinking water in all 50 states, and can also contaminate food, particularly rice and rice-based products.

-In 2001, the EPA set a legal limit for arsenic in drinking water of 10 parts per billion, or ppb.
-But the EPA’s analysis showed that this limit was not low enough to protect public health, potentially causing up to 600 cancer cases in 1 million people who drink arsenic- contaminated water for a lifetime.
+In 2001, the Environmental Protection Agency set a legal limit for arsenic in drinking water of 10 parts per billion, or ppb.
+But the EPA’s analysis showed that this limit was not low enough to protect public health, potentially causing up to 600 cancer cases in 1 million people who drink arsenic-contaminated water for a lifetime.
 A more recent EPA analysis, from a 2010 draft report, suggests that arsenic is much more toxic than previously estimated.

 EWG supports California’s public health goal of a maximum of 0.004 ppb, or 4 parts per trillion, of arsenic in drinking water, corresponding to a one-in-a-million cancer risk.
 EWG urges the federal government to lower its limit and help water utilities invest in treatment methods to reduce exposure.